quangnamng/openraveros/README.md

 pip install future        # missing compatibility layer between Python 2 and Python 3
 ```

-In Ubuntu 18.04 or later, it is safer to set the default Python version to Python 2 using the following commands:
+In Ubuntu 18.04, it is safer to set the default Python version to Python 2 using the following commands:
 ```
 sudo update-alternatives --config python                                       # check whether is was set up before sudo update-alternatives --install /usr/bin/python python /usr/bin/python2.7 1